nicoandreoli/typescript-routes/README.md

 });
 ```

-This example corresponds to this route tree:
+This example corresponds to the following route tree:

 ```
 ---rootRoute